top of page

 Coffee break: Why care about this step?

-The menu in your hands isn't permanent.
+Look at the menu in your hands.
+It's not permanent.
 Seasonal drinks come and go.
 Prices adjust.
-Health regulations change, etc.
+Health regulations change.

 Privacy notices are living documents, too.
 They evolve as digital services develop and legal requirements change.
-Updates to this Privacy Notice may affect how your data is used.
-So check it regularly to reassess whether you wish to continue using Blankpage, adjust how you interact with it, or start using privacy tools as explained in Step 8.
+Updates to this Privacy Notice may change how your data is used.
+So check it regularly to decide whether you want to keep using this website, change how you interact with it, or start using privacy tools in Step 8.

+One last thing...
 In case you plan to revisit this Privacy Notice, know that the current version is always published on this site (www.blankpage.world/post/privacy-notice).
+You can also bookmark it if you like.

 Data protection lawyers...
-The only people who get excited about finding coffee icons in a privacy notice.
+The only people who get excited about finding a coffee icon in a privacy notice.

 Data protection lawyers...
-The only people who get excited about finding coffee icons in a privacy notice.
+The only people who get excited about finding a coffee icon in a privacy notice.

 Hello, I'm Nadine Rinderknecht

-Founder of Blankpage.
 Experience in law firms and academia.
-Master of Law (University of Zurich) and other stuff.
+Master of Law (University of Zurich), LL.M.
+TMT (Queen Mary University of London), and other stuff.

-If you found this blog post helpful, explore my other free posts by clicking on this blue button:
+If this post was helpful, explore my other posts by clicking on this blue button:

 Featured posts